AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 7.md

 # Today
 Morphology and morphodynamics, and sediments in general.

-# Meandering
+# Flow types
 Water moves from high to low and take steepest decent, but we show meanders.
 Why could this be?
 We still do not know.
+Typical for lowlands and gentle slopes

+We find braided rivers with high discharges and steep slopes.

+Anastomosis typical for delta and plain areas.

+Free river behaviour is subject to human control measures, this day mostly groynes.
+Mostly for raising the water level for ships.

+# Dunes
+Dunes are not ripples.
+Ripples are related to wave behaviour.